Nothing makes you want to simplify your life like homeschooling.

 When you’re forcing your children to get things done, instead of teaching them to be responsible for their own chores or schoolwork, you are doing them a disservice.
 They’re not learning to have their own work ethic.
 They aren’t learning how to respect authority, or follow directions, or work independently, or be responsible.

 You may think you don’t have time to teach these things.
 Or that your kids are too complicated, so they just can’t learn to be obedient.
 You may have let this go on so long that you’re terrified even to take this on.
+But this is a life skill that’s foundational to your kids’ success in the world.
+Not to mention necessary for you to successfully homeschool.

 You can do this!